Seafood at Swan Oyster Depot

 Crustacean

 Not in the mood for crab in the traditional sense?
-Head over to Crustacean for their take on crab.
-Their menu of Euro-Vietnamese cuisine is imaginative and delicious.
-Drunken or roasted crab is what to get here along with a side of their famous garlic noodles.
-This isn't the only restaurant by the An Family on the list.
-Stay tuned.
-What to eat: The roast crab
+Head over to Crustacean in Nob Hill for their take on crab.
+Their menu of Euro-Vietnamese cuisine is imaginative and delicious; so delicious that this restaurant has a "secret kitchen" that only family members and trusted chefs can enter.
+Drunken or roasted crab is what to get here, along with a side of their famous garlic noodles.
+What to eat: The roast crab and garlic noodles.

 Eat at Crustacean